 University course timetable system - Create and bookmark your individual lecture timetable.

-Course survey reports & videos - reviews from students of Informatics courses.
+Course survey reports - reviews from students of Informatics courses.

-Degree programmes 2017/18 - Formal specification of all degrees offered by the School.
+Degree Programmes 2018-19 - Formal specification of all degrees offered by the School.

 Past exam papers - The library archive of all past exam papers.

 Informatics past exam papers - Includes sample solutions for some pre-honours courses.

 Computing help pages - General Informatics computing support information and advice.

 Computing Support Form - Fill this in if you have any technical issue you need to raise with support.

 Societies and Social Media

 Informatics Social Media Hub - Connect with our existing Informatics social media accounts